lkrych/gios_notes/lectures/p3_l1_scheduling.md

 ### CPU Bound Timeslice length

 <img src="cpu_bound.png">

+With a smaller timeslice value, we have to pay the time cost of context switching more frequently.
+This will degrade our throughput and our average completion time.
+That being said, smaller timeslices mean that tasks are started sooner, so our average wait time is better when we have smaller timeslices.

 For **CPU bound tasks, larger time slices are better**.
 We don't really care about their responsiveness, the user really cares about when they complete and overall when all the tasks finish.